misiektoja/spotify_monitor/CONTRIBUTING.md

 The default suite is offline.
 It never contacts Spotify or Last.fm and network functions are replaced with local test doubles.
 See [tests/README.md](tests/README.md) for what each test file covers and [Testing](https://misiektoja.github.io/spotify_monitor/testing/) for the CI jobs and supply chain checks.

+CodeQL runs the extended security queries.
+For a verified false positive, put a `codeql[rule-id]` comment immediately above the reported line and explain why it is safe.
+The workflow filters results with accepted source suppressions before upload.
+Other findings remain reportable.

 CI additionally runs the suite on Python 3.9 through 3.14, a Windows setup-wizard smoke test and container checks that build the image and exercise Docker Compose.
 The supported Python floor is 3.9, so avoid syntax and standard-library features added after it.

 A change to token handling, the monitoring loop or metadata backends is not verified by the offline suite alone.
 Exercise it against a real Spotify account and say so in the pull request, without usernames or credentials.